 Source: CEPAL Informe Especial COVID-19 No. 2 - Abril 2020 (ECLAC-COVID-19 Special Report No. 2 - April 2020), cited in Rubio et al., 2020 programmes and information systems, in a context where the right to healthcare is not universal, household income is insufficiently protected against declines in economic activity, and the needs of very vulnerable groups are at risk of being overlooked, including for migrants who generally do not benefit from existing programmes for a variety of reasons (Cejudo et al., 2020).

-Migrants working in employment sectors such as seasonal tourism or construction were particularly impacted by the impacts of COVID-19, with widespread income and job loss, the impacts of which were exacerbated by their limited access to social protection benefits (see section 4.1).
+However, governments' responses across Latin America and the Caribbean have been limited by the current coverage and capacity gaps of existing which were exacerbated by their limited access to social protection benefits (see section 4.1).
 Loss of livelihoods and income from COVID-19 are likely to affect regular or irregular migration as people move in search of work, with associated risks of insecure or unsuitable employment, or of leaving vulnerable family members behind (see section 4.5).